Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Theory

 where the first-order perturbed amplitudes are defined as

 and

-By substituting the density matrix defined above into Eq.
-(32) and following the diagonalization and transformation steps outlined in Eqs.
-(32)–(35) of Section II.B, the FNS++ basis can be constructed.
+By substituting the density matrix defined above into Eq.~(\ref{eq:2nd_order_density}) and following the diagonalization and transformation steps outlined in Eqs.~(\ref{eq:rdm_diagonalization}) to (\ref{eq:can_to_fns_transform}), the FNS++ basis can be constructed.

-The expressions for the first-order amplitudes can be interpreted as approximations to the full response equations when only the diagonal elements of the Jacobian matrix $\hat{A}$ are retained.\cite{crawford2019reduced} For dipole polarizability calculations, the perturbation operator has different components along the Cartesian directions ($x$, $y$, and $z$).
+The expressions for the first-order amplitudes can be interpreted as approximations to the full response equations in which only the diagonal elements of the Jacobian matrix $\mathbf{A}$ are retained, and they have previously been shown to provide compact virtual spaces for response properties.\cite{crawford2019reduced} For dipole polarizability calculations, the perturbation operator has different components along the Cartesian directions ($x$, $y$, and $z$).
 In the present implementation, the perturbation-sensitive density is obtained by averaging the contributions from all three directions.
-It is important to note that the resulting perturbation-dependent one-particle density matrix is not guaranteed to be positive definite.
+Additionally, one can create a direction-specific density without averaging for each direction.
+However, it will increase the computational cost as the integral transformation and calculation of ground state $t$ cluster and $\lambda$ amplitudes need to be re-performed for each direction.
+It is important to note that the perturbation-dependent one-particle density matrix is not guaranteed to be positive definite.
 Therefore, the truncation of the natural spinor space is performed based on the absolute values of the occupation numbers.